Robert Hupp

 Syracuse, NY 13210-1508

-Robert Hupp is in his third season as artistic director of Syracuse Stage.
-“The Three Musketeers” marked his Syracuse Stage directing debut.
+Robert Hupp is in his sixth season as artistic director of Syracuse Stage.
+He recently directed "Annapurna," "Talley’s Folly," "Amadeus," "Noises Off," "Next to Normal," and "The Three Musketeers" for Stage.

-He has held faculty positions at Pennsylvania’s Dickinson College and, in Arkansas, at the University of Arkansas at Little Rock and Hendrix College.
-Hupp served as vice president of the board of directors of the Theatre Communications Group and has served on funding panels for the National Endowment for the Arts, the Theatre Communications Group, the New Jersey State Council of the Arts, and the New York City Department of Cultural Affairs.
-While in Arkansas, Hupp was named both Non-Profit Executive of the Year by the Arkansas Business Publishing Group and Individual Artist of the Year by the Arkansas Arts Council.
-He and his wife, Clea, ride herd over a blended family of five children, two dogs, and a cat named Pi.
+Hupp has held faculty positions at Pennsylvania’s Dickinson College and, in Arkansas, at the University of Arkansas at Little Rock and Hendrix College.
+He served as vice president of the board of directors of the Theatre Communications Group and has served on funding panels for the New York State Council on the Arts, National Endowment for the Arts, the Theatre Communications Group, the New Jersey State Council of the Arts, and the New York City Department of Cultural Affairs.
+While in Arkansas, Hupp was named both Non-Profit Executive of the Year by the Arkansas Business Publishing Group and Individual Artist of the year by the Arkansas Arts Council.
+He and his wife Clea ride herd over a blended family of five children, one dog, and two cats.